The Theory of Everything (soundtrack): Critical reception

-Jonathan Broxton wrote "one of the other significant things The Theory of Everything has going for it is emotion.
+Jonathan Broxton of Movie Music UK wrote "one of the other significant things The Theory of Everything has going for it is emotion.
 Unlike Prisoners, which was sterile and emotionless by design, Jóhannsson imbues this work with a passion, encompassing all aspects of Hawking's life: the joy of discovery, the celebration of intellect, the passion of first love and, later, the despair at the failure of his physical attributes.
 Jóhannsson's score is not melodramatic, though, and doesn't overwhelm or overplay the drama – instead, his understatement and taste makes the emotional moments, when they come, seem much more powerful than they would otherwise be.
 This is a perfect example of a score that benefits enormously from subtlety and restraint, instead of wallowing in mawkishness [...]
 If you have not yet explored the work of Jóhann Jóhannsson, this is undoubtedly the place to start.
 It's more accessible than his score for Prisoners, less obscure than things like McCanick, and less abstract than the classical and concert works that got him noticed in the first place."
 Timothy Monger of AllMusic wrote "Often known for blending icy minimalism with textural electronics, Jóhannsson's work here is far more sentimental, telling the story of Hawking's humanity rather than his science."

-Mfiles wrote "Given Johann Johannsson's relative inexperience in the realm of mainstream film scoring, The Theory of Everything is both a delightful surprise and a very impressive achievement.
+A review published by Mfiles said "Given Johann Johannsson's relative inexperience in the realm of mainstream film scoring, The Theory of Everything is both a delightful surprise and a very impressive achievement.
 Such a dialogue-heavy movie, not to mention one that deals with incredibly sensitive subject matter, must have been a very difficult one to score.
 Push the music too hard and it risks turning the narrative into an overblown melodrama; pitch it too quietly and the emotions of the film may not be drawn out.
 It's entirely to Johannsson's credit that he's composed a score both subtle and highly engaging, gently enhancing the movie whilst allowing Redmayne and Jones' excellent performances to stand out.
 Resplendent in a sense of intimacy whilst also alluding to the more expansive, universal themes on which Stephen Hawking has built his career, The Theory of Everything is a fine piece of work and most deserving of its Oscar nomination."
 Bill Desowitz of IndieWire called it as "a musical big-bang".
 Anna Wilson of Clash Music gave a 7/10 to the score and wrote "This music has been approached emotionally rather than theoretically, in direct contrast to the film's subject – it chooses to focus on the transcendence of love.
 A stirring accomplishment."